sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 ##### Mocking GraphQL responses

 Calling `testContext.overrideGraphQl()` in a test or `beforeEach()` hook with an object map allows you to override GraphQL queries and mutations made by the client code.
 The map is indexed by the unique query name specified in the implementation, for example [`ResolveRepo`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@a3b40f3ae9376b42ce9a67b5a33f177ba98ac050/-/blob/browser/src/shared/repo/backend.tsx?subtree=true#L32-36).
-The types of each query are specifically generated for each query to validate the shape of the mock results and provide autocompletion.
+The TypeScript types of the overrides are specifically generated for each query to validate the shape of the mock results and provide autocompletion.
 If, during a test, a query is made that has no corresponding mock, the request will be rejected and an error will be logged with details about the query.

 There are default mock responses for queries made in almost every test, which you can extend with object spread syntax if needed.